aulonvishesella/Aphasia-App-Unity/README.md

 # Project Description

-This project was a funded research project, aimed at developing a virtual world for rehabiliation of speech focusing noun therapy.
+This project was a funded research project, aimed at developing a virtual world for rehabiliation of speech focusing on noun therapy.
 The virtual world was developed using Unity, with scripts written in C#.

 # What I learnt